Kri252005/myDailyWork/README.md

-# 🌹 Rose Planner - Task Management Web App
+# 🌹 TO-DO LIST - Task Management Web App

 A sleek, minimalist To-Do List application built with **Python** and **Flask**.
 This project was designed to help users efficiently **Create**, **Update**, and **Track** their daily tasks through a responsive web interface.